 The Bottom Line

 The UK rental market doesn't reward effort alone — it rewards speed.
-Rightmove's native alert system — with its batch delays, 14-property cap, and single-portal coverage — was not designed for the pace of the current market.
+Rightmove's native alert system — with its batch delays, limited per-email selection, and single-portal coverage — was not designed for the pace of the current market.

 Instant alerts are not a luxury feature.
 For anyone seriously searching for a rental property in a competitive area, they are the single most effective tool available.
 If you've been consistently arriving too late to viewings or watching good properties disappear, the solution isn't to search more often — it's to be notified faster, across more portals, and then to act on those notifications decisively.